intel-lab-lkp/linux/Documentation/trace/histogram.rst

 'read-once' - once it's used by an expression in a subsequent event, it's reset to its 'unset' state, which means it can't be used again unless it's set again.
-This ensures not only that an event doesn't use an uninitialized variable in a calculation, but that that variable is used only once and not for any unrelated subsequent match.
+This ensures not only that an event doesn't use an uninitialized variable in a calculation, but that variable is used only once and not for any unrelated subsequent match.

 The basic syntax for saving a variable is to simply prefix a unique